econ-ark/Life-Cycle-Prime-Time/content/report.md

 We use standard calibrations for the household-size adjustment (from Cagetti (2003)) and mortality (taken from actuarial mortality tables like those used by the Social Security administration).
 The time preference factor is estimated by the `indirect inference' procedure described below.

 One of the fundamental discoveries of the past 30 years or so is the extent to which optimal choice is profoundly altered by the presence of uncertainty.
 Milton Friedman (1957) proposed a simple formulation that remains an excellent description of annual income shocks even today.
-Friedman proposed that there are two components to income: A \`permanent' component that is roughly what a person would expect to earn in a \`normal' year (say, their annual salary), and a \`transitory' component that reflects events like unemployment spells or lottery winnings; these make a given year's actual income deviate from its expected value.
+Friedman said that there are two components to income: A \`permanent' component that is roughly what a person would expect to earn in a \`normal' year (say, their annual salary), and a \`transitory' component that reflects events like unemployment spells or lottery winnings; these make a given year's actual income deviate from its expected value.

 To meld Friedmanian uncertainty with a Modlglianian life cycle, we need one more definition, whose purpose is to capture the predictable patterns that (noncapital) income follows over the lifetime (income starts low, rises with age and experience, and falls at retirement to the level of any regular pension payments):
 \begin{align}